SharafatKarim/logs/content/posts/70-queries-for-SQL.md

 where grade like '%A%';

 --54.
-Find the student who takes the maximum credit from each department.
+Find the student who takes the maximum credit from each department. select student.name, student.dept_name, sum(credits) from student join takes on student.ID = takes.ID join course on course.course_id = takes.course_id
+group by student.dept_name
+order by sum(credits) desc;
+-- won't work in sql server!

 --55.
-Find out the student ID and grades who take a course(s) in Spring-2009 semester.
+Find out the student ID and grades who take a course(s) in Spring-2009 semester. select student.ID, grade from student join takes on student.ID=takes.ID where semester='Spring' and year=2009;

 --56.
-Find the building(s) where the student takes the course titled Image Processing.
+Find the building(s) where the student takes the course titled Image Processing. select building from section join course on section.course_id = course.course_id where title = 'Image Processing';

 --57.
-Find the room no. and the building where the student from Fall-2009 semester can take a --course(s)
+Find the room no. and the building where the student from Fall-2009 semester can take a --course(s) select building, room_number from section where semester = 'Fall' and year = 2009;

 --58.
 Find the names of those departments whose budget is higher than that of Astronomy.
-List --them in alphabetic order
+List --them in alphabetic order select dept_name from department where budget > ( select budget from department where dept_name = 'Astronomy'
+);

 --59.
 Display a list of all instructors, showing each instructor&#39;s ID and the number of sections --taught.
-Make sure to show the number of sections as 0 for instructors who have not taught --any section
+Make sure to show the number of sections as 0 for instructors who have not taught --any section select instructor.ID, count(distinct sec_id) from instructor left join teaches on instructor.ID = teaches.ID group by instructor.ID;

 --60.
 For each student who has retaken a course at least twice (i.e., the student has taken the --course at least three times), show the course ID and the student&#39;s ID.
-Please display your --results in order of course ID and do not display duplicate rows --61.
-Find the names of Biology students who have taken at least 3 Accounting courses --62.
+Please display your --results in order of course ID and do not display duplicate rows select ID, course_id from takes group by ID, course_id having count(*) > 2;

+--61.
+Find the names of Biology students who have taken at least 3 Accounting courses select name from student join takes on student.ID = takes.ID where dept_name = 'Biology' and course_id in ( select course_id from course where dept_name = 'Accounting'
+ )
+group by student.ID, name
+having count(*) > 2;

+--62.
 Find the sections that had maximum enrollment in Fall 2010 select top 1 sec_id, course_id